-Phoenix Advisors, LLC Bordentown, New Jersey

-No dealer, broker, salesperson or other person has been authorized by the County to give any information or to make any representations with respect to the Bonds or the Notes other than those contained in this Official Statement and if given or made, such information or representation must not be relied upon as having been authorized by the County.
+Phoenix Advisors, a division of First Security Municipal Advisors, Inc. Hamilton, New Jersey No dealer, broker, salesperson or other person has been authorized by the County to give any information or to make any representations with respect to the Bonds other than those contained in this Official Statement and if given or made, such information or representation must not be relied upon as having been authorized by the County.

-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of the Bonds or the Notes by any person in any jurisdiction in which it is unlawful for such person to make such an offer, solicitation or sale.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of the Bonds by any person in any jurisdiction in which it is unlawful for such person to make such an offer, solicitation or sale.